Launch of new homes surged 51% in Jan-March: Report

-New Delhi, March 26 (IANS) As the real estate sector comes out of the pandemic lows, launch of new homes in the top seven cities in the country increased to 51 per cent during January-March, 2021 on year on year (YoY) to 62,130 homes, according to an Anarock report.
+New Delhi: As the real estate sector comes out of the pandemic lows, launch of new homes in the top seven cities in the country increased to 51 per cent during January-March, 2021 on year on year (YoY) to 62,130 homes, according to an Anarock report.

 During the same quarter last year, a total of 41,220 units were launched, it said.